Peter Hall

 2. A maximum fine of £8.7 million or 2 per cent of annual global turnover (whichever is higher) - for infringement of other accompanying provisions, such as any administrative obligations

 These fines will negatively affect educational institutions differently depending on whether they are publicly or privately funded or have multiple streams of income that make them better able to absorb financial loss.
-However, there are also unavoidable legal claims and negative press that follow data protection breaches, with most institutions taking serious reputation damage after an incident.
+However, there are also unavoidable legal claims and negative press that follow education data protection breaches, with most institutions taking serious reputation damage after an incident.

 Despite the possible consequences of data protection breaches, the education sector is among the worst for GDPR issues, with around half (50%) of higher education institutions and three in ten further education colleges (31%) reported as experiencing breaches or attacks at least weekly.